 As such, a voluminous scrim is design to wrap the building, functioning simultaneously as a shading device as well as a vivid marker defining the gateway to the University.
 The architectural element orients one towards the building by gently peeling its corners away from the base structure, revealing the colourful work of the student body within it.

 The architecture is further layered by inscribing the scrim with a type of psycho-geographical, spatial mapping of art and design within the City.
-Inspired by concepts of the Dérive, the unplanned journey of art and artists through the urban landscape of Toronto redefines the orthogonal organization of the city into an amorphic grid.
 The outcome reveals an augmented reading of the city with the University at its center.